 Persons with Disabilities

-The law does not explicitly prohibit discrimination against persons with physical, sensory, intellectual, and mental disabilities, and persons with disabilities experienced discrimination, particularly in regard to accessibility.
-The law mandates access to buildings for persons with disabilities, but it was not always followed or enforced.
+The law does not explicitly prohibit discrimination against persons with physical, sensory, intellectual, and mental disabilities, and persons with disabilities experienced discrimination, particularly concerning accessibility.
+The law mandates access to buildings for persons with disabilities, but it was not consistently enforced.
 Children with disabilities attended school, although some parents of students with disabilities preferred to have their child stay at home.
-There was a separate school for students with disabilities, although many local schools were able to accommodate students with physical disabilities.
+There was a separate school for students with disabilities.
+Although many local schools were able to accommodate students with physical disabilities, the public school system had limited resources for those students who wished to be mainstreamed.

 The law allows authorities to declare persons with mental disabilities who commit crimes a menace to society and incarcerate them for life.
 Ministry of Health nurses in the various district health centers provided support services to persons with mental disabilities, and the general hospital had a wing dedicated to caring for patients with mental disabilities.